kristomu/reconstruction-of-zzt/csrc/readme.md

 Known bugs and missing functionality:
 - No sound or music.
-- No error message upon opening an ordinary locked or save-locked world.
 - Blinking sometimes fails to work; in particular, try to change the speed slider.
 (This one is strange because blinking works when I first initialize curses.)

 Notable coding conventions: